• Skip to primary navigation

 Two Charlotteans are breathing a sigh of relief after receiving essential appliances, thanks to a generous donation from Lowe’s.

-Lowe’s donation of $100,000 made it possible for Crisis Assistance Ministry’s Furniture & Appliance Store to purchase nearly 300 new appliances including washers, dryers, refrigerators, ranges, and microwaves.
+Lowe’s donation of $100,000 made it possible for Crisis Assistance Ministry’s team to purchase nearly 300 new appliances including washers, dryers, refrigerators, ranges, and microwaves.
 Here are the stories of two individuals who recently picked up brand new washers and dryers – a life-changing and inspirational gift during a challenging time in their lives.

 A “Blessing” for Hattie